 Product analytics helps companies objectively understand how their customers interact with their products and move through their digital experiences.
 It shows the irrefutable, quantitative truth of what your customers are actually doing in your product (not just what they say they’re doing)—including the areas they use the most, the places they’re getting stuck, and all the actions they take in between.
 This kind of quantifiable insight allows you to validate product decisions, justify feature investments (or divestments), and make a clear case for resources.

-With product analytics, product teams can better communicate with the company’s finance team (hello, CFO!) and understand the business the same way they do.
+With product analytics software, product teams can better communicate with the company’s finance team (hello, CFO!) and understand the business the same way they do.
 Finance teams love product data because it allows them to identify areas of inefficiency and opportunities for cost consolidation.
 By analyzing data on product usage, customer behavior, and resource utilization, finance teams can pinpoint areas where costs could be recouped.
 For example, they can identify features that aren’t generating sufficient value, and pivot the human and monetary capital going into them to other areas of the product that do.
 Product data can also inform finance teams’ budgeting and forecasting processes—which is invaluable when it comes to planning investments and managing financial expectations (especially when a board or shareholders are involved).

 Building a solid foundation of product data also allows product teams to tell a compelling story that connects product initiatives to business impact.
 Analytics is a powerful tool for product teams to prove the cause-and-effect relationship between product improvements and business metrics—for example, driving more conversions after deploying a targeted in-app guide.
 With product metrics available to measure the performance—and prove the impact—of every change or optimization, product teams can directly influence business outcome metrics like customer retention, satisfaction (CSAT), churn, and more.